Na’Vi Sign Three Players

 The fielding process chooses ten candidates to participate in the boot camp.
 A psychologist speaks with each candidate to finalize ten players out of twenty-five.
 Organization management watching candidates play Counter-Strike: Global Offensive also narrows down the participants to ten.
-Noting down each players’ communication ability, game sense, game IQ, thinking speed, teammate interactions, and quality of thinking, decisions are made.
+Noting down each players’ communication ability, game sense, game IQ, thinking speed, teammate interactions, and quality of thinking, there will be decisions.

 Na’Vi Junior Team

 Five players will sign contracts at the end of the Natus Vincere Esports Camp, which took place between June 14 to August 30.
-Five players each were chosen from Ukraine and Russia to be part of the twenty-five.
+Ukraine and Russia chose five players each to be part of the twenty-five.
 Three players are now announced.
 Since three others left the academy, two of the four remaining trial players can still be signed.

 Natus Vincere chose Russian player Kirill “Gospadarov” Gospadarov and Ukrainian players Valeriy “B1t” Vakhovskiy and Ivan “kapacho” Koplenko for their Junior Team.
 Unfortunately, the most impressive player during the Esports Camp left the academy.
 This is because the player did not impress Na’Vi Sports Director Andrey “B1ad3” Gorodenskiy.

 Amiran “ami” Rekhviashvili coaches the roster of the Junior Team, the academy team for Natus Vincere.
-The organization has no history of participation in any esports events.
+However, the organization has no history of participation in any esports events.
 But with the support of a top CIS team, the Natus Vincere Academy team has a bright future.